bamason2/ttp451-module/docs/labs/Lab_3.md

 The above code performs **auto-correlation**, i.e. the correlation between "X" and itself.
 To determine the correlation between two different data streams, "xcorr" must take both as inputs: ``xcorr(X,Y,'coeff')``

-Import the data in the file V8NA_model_lab_TestVedData.csv using the [Import Data] on the MATLAB&copy; toolstrip.
+Import the data in the file V8NA_model_lab_TestVedData.csv using the [Import Data] button on the MATLAB&copy; toolstrip.
 Be sure to import the data as a Numeric Matrix by changing the [Output Type] on the MATLAB&copy; toolstrip.

 Evaluate correlations that may exist between the following pairs of data streams in the data file.
 In each case think about the physical significance of the result.